signalfx/maestro-ng/README.md

 The _ships_ are simple to define.
 They are named (but that name doesn't need to match their DNS resolvable host name), and need an `ip` address/hostname.
 If the Docker daemon doesn't listen its default port of 2375, the `docker_port` can be overriden.

+If the address of the machine is not the one you want to use to interact with the Docker daemon running there (for example via a private network), you can override the Docker daemon endpoint address with the `endpoint` parameter.
+If not specified, Maestro will simply use the ship's `ip` parameter.

-You can also use an SSH tunnel to secure the communication with the target Docker daemon (especially if you don't want to Docker daemon to listen on anything else than localhost, and rely on SSH key-based authentication instead).
+You can also use an SSH tunnel to secure the communication with the target Docker daemon (especially if you don't want to Docker daemon to listen on anything else than `localhost`, and rely on SSH key-based authentication instead).
+Here again, if the `endpoint` parameter is specified, it will be used as the target host for the SSH connection.

 ```yaml
 ships: